 The AES Student Award recognizes the most outstanding student paper submitted for the AES Annual Conference by a graduate student.
-The award recipient will receive a complimentary conference registration* and financial support (up to $700) to attend the AES Annual Conference.
+The award recipient will receive financial support (up to $700) to attend the AES Annual Conference.
 The financial support can be used to cover transportation, hotel accommodation and meals.
 In order to their presentation considered for the AES ‘Blue Fingers’ Student Award, students should submit their abstracts to one the sessions organized by AES during the call for abstracts.
 The abstract can be submitted to an oral AES session or to the AES poster session.
+The awardee will give a 20 minute oral presentation at the AES Annual Conference.

 Anna Nielsen, Brigham Young University